When is Celebrity Masterchef back on TV? Who is in it?

 Luckily not, the whole series was filmed before lockdown began, meaning no social distancing was required during filming.
 So expect to see challenges set in bustling professional kitchens as per usual.

-Celebrity MasterChef starts Wednesday July 1st on BBC One.
+Celebrity MasterChef is on Wednesdays at 9pm and Fridays at 7:30 and 8:30pm, BBC One.
 To find out what else is on telly in the mean time, check out our TV Guide.